skettios/LuaBackend/README.md

 ## What is LuaBackend?

 LuaBackend is a standalone script interpreter for PC games.
 It attaches itself to the PC application and executes Lua scripts.
+It is 95% compatible with it's sister, LuaEngine for PCSX2-EX.

 There are two different LuaBackend versions:
  - LuaBackendEXE: External, attaches to any process.